Arrive Entebbe, Uganda

 Kibale National Park | Domain of the Chimpanzee

 Rise early this morning and make the short drive to the start of your chimpanzee trek.
 The chimpanzees feed high in the trees, so binoculars are a must.
 Barks of baboons occasionally pierce the forest silence as you make your way along the trail.
 Take a guided walk in the wildlife-rich Bigodi Forest swamp, an excellent chance to view birds, sitatunga, mongooses, bush pigs, otters and bushbucks.

 Travel from Kibale to Queen Elizabeth National Park, home to a wide array of wildlife, including elephants, hippos, buffalo and baboons.
 Offering magnificent views of the rift valley, it is also known for its tree-climbing lions.
 En route to your camp, you may opt to take a boat cruise on the Kazina Channel.
 Upon arrival at your camp, take in fantastic park vistas and views of the Rwenzori Mountains.

 Queen Elizabeth National Park | Elephants & More

 Set out on morning and evening game drives in this majestic national park.
 Because the region occupies the main migration corridor between Uganda and the Democratic Republic of the Congo, prolific plains game resides here, including topi and Uganda kob, as well as buffalo, hippos and some of the largest herds of elephants in the country.
 Spotted hyenas are common, and leopards occasionally glimpsed.

-Spend the next two days tracking endangered mountain gorillas and spending up to an hour with these fascinating creatures each day.
+Spend the day tracking endangered mountain gorillas, spending up to an hour with these fascinating creatures and observing their surprisingly human-like interactions.
 Return to the lodge with time to relax, or set out on another guided forest hike.